-A Rugged Cell Phone for Work or Play
+How to Choose a More Rugged Cell Phone For Work or Outdoors

 Any electronic device is susceptible to damage when dropped, exposed to excessive heat, cold, or moisture.
 Dust and dirt can also work to destroy such devices.
 If you're an individual who works or plays in an environment where such hazards are nearly always present, you know that having a cell phone that's resistant to such threats is important.

 There are a number of rugged cell phone models that are designed to survive frequent contact with water, dust, smoke, shock, extreme temperatures, and more.
 Some of them are designed with difficult work environments like construction sites in mind, while others are more for active people who are more likely to expose their phones to the elements.

 When choosing a rugged cell phone there are a few things to think about.

-Whether on a noisy worksite or simply outdoors, having good noise suppression can make voice communication easier as well.
+- Whether on a noisy work site or simply outdoors, having good noise suppression or cancellation can make voice communication easier as well.
 An extra loud speaker can also come in handy.
-A walk talkie function can be good if multiple users will have a similar phone, and voice activated dialing can also be handy when your hands are busy.
+A walk talkie function can be good if multiple users will have a similar phone, and voice activated dialing can also be useful when your hands are busy.
 A large keypad, simple controls and overall navigation, can also be a plus, especially if gloves are involved.

-While all of these phones may be tough, they may not all be equal.
+- While all of these phones may be tough, they may not all be equal.
 For instance, while one phone may tolerate being splashed, another might tolerate being submerged 6 feet in water for 30 minutes.
 Comparing specifications is a good idea.
 Many of these rugged cell phones are described as meeting military specifications.
-This refers to Military Specifications- MIL STD 810F, which you can learn more about
+This refers to Military Specifications- MIL STD 810F.

 The Advantages and Disadvantages